-Christopher Langham reflects on his motivations for entering the Golden Globe Race, life at sea, and how his faith has shaped his approach to sailing.
-Here's how he's preparing to sail around the world solo, non-stop, and unassisted with only traditional navigation techniques.
+Christopher Langham reflects on how his faith has shaped his approach to sailing.
+Here's how he's preparing to sail around the world solo, non-stop, and unassisted with only traditional navigation techniques and the power of his faith

 Christopher Langham is waiting for the ice to melt.